ChiaraSapo/exp-rob-assignment3/README.md

 # A little bit of theory

+## OpenCV
+Computer vision library for ROS: package vision_opencv and cv_bridge.
+This last one transforms openCV output format to ROS format adn vice versa: works as interface between ROS and openCV.

 ## Creating a map: gmapping
 The gmapping package provides laser-based SLAM (Simultaneous Localization and Mapping), as a ROS node called slam_gmapping.
 Using slam_gmapping, you can create a 2-D occupancy grid map from laser and pose data collected by a mobile robot.
 As a launch file for gmapping I modified the sim_w1.launch file (given) to adapt it to my world and robot.
 The parameters of the gmapping node were also modified to accept the link_chassis link as base_frame.